 Be careful and be responsible.

 - Dengue Fever.
 You can’t avoid the mosquitoes!
 Some people are more prone than others.
 I’m a walking magnet for mosquitoes.
 I get bitten every day, despite the coils and sprays and creams.
 I personally find that the “deet” cream is most effective and I religiously apply it to my feet and legs and arms early in the evening.
-The lemongrass and other natural sprays don’t seem to work so well (for me), but the anti-mosquito incense coils are also very effective – except that my Thai girlfriend complains that the smoke affects her breathing.
+The lemongrass and other natural sprays don’t seem to work so well (for me), but the anti-mosquito incense coils are also very effective – except that my Thai wife complains that the smoke affects her breathing.
 Some studies show that the smoke is hazardous to your health if used extensively, so we no longer use them.